 Candidates at band 6+ already know the basics.
 They normally need only learn the target vocab/grammar through lists and exercises, see one or two model answers for each question type, and of course receive feedback on their practice answers.

-In summary, General Training Task 1 questions have a limitless number of situations, and therefore, the required structure, content and language style varies markedly from question to question compared to that of Academic Task 1.
-Mastering GT Task 1 semi-formal letters can take longer, especially for anyone with little or no experience in formal business writing.
+In summary, General Training Task 1 questions have a limitless number of situations.
+This causes the required structure, content and language style to vary markedly from question to question compared to that of Academic Task 1.
+As such, mastering GT Task 1 letters can take longer, especially for anyone with little or no experience in written business communication regardless of their level of grammar and vocabulary.